bryce-hoehn/automated-jellyfin-guide/README.md

 3) Plex has moved existing features behind [paywalls](https://www.pcworld.com/article/2642674/plexs-lifetime-subscription-plan-is-getting-a-massive-price-hike.html).
 4) Jellyfin is open source, and all of it's features are completely free.
 No need for a Plex pass.

 That said, Jellyfin lags behind Plex in a few features and especially in client support.
-If you decide to stick with Plex, most of this guide will still work, you'll just need to swap out Jellyfin, switch out Jellyseer and Jfa-Go for Plex equivilents, and update the connections to Sonnar/Radarr/etc.
+If you decide to stick with Plex, most of this guide will still work, you'll just need to swap out Jellyfin and update the connections to Sonnar/Radarr/etc.

 **qBittorrent** is a torrent client.
 Transmission and Deluge are also popular choices but I chose qBittorrent because you can easily configure it to only operate over the VPN connection.